ChrisZ-IT/RaspberryPi_Travel_Router/README.md

    1. ```sudo iwconfig wlan0``` You should see the ssid name under ESSID: if its connected
 3. Validate VPN connection
    1. Run ```ip addr show```
-   2. You should see tun0 interface if you are connected to vpn.
+   2. You should see the tun0 interface if you are connected to vpn.
        ![website view](screenshots/10.png)
    3. You can also troubleshoot this by running ```sudo openvpn --config /etc/openvpn/vpn.conf --auth-user-pass /etc/openvpn/auth.txt```